-• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

 In seeking to achieve its investment objective, the Fund will aim to invest in the constituents of the Index in generally the same proportions in which they are included in the Index.
 The composition of the Index is rebalanced on a semi-annual basis and carried out according to the published rules governing the management of the Index as set out by MSCI Inc.

-• How does the designated index differ from a relevant broad market index?
+How does the designated index differ from a relevant broad market index?

-The Index is an equity index based on the MSCI Europe Islamic Index and which reflects Shariah investment principles and includes large and mid-cap securities across 15 Developed Markets (DM) countries, as determined by the Index provider.
+The Index is an equity index based on the MSCI Emerging Markets Index, and includes large and mid-cap securities across Emerging Market (EM) countries, as determined by the Index provider.

-The Index is constructed from the Parent Index by applying the following values- and climate-based exclusionary criteria (as defined by the Index provider in the Index methodology):
+The Index is constructed from the Parent Index by excluding securities of companies with exposure (as defined by the Index provider in the Index methodology) to: